clayton-klein/understanding-typescript-course/notes.md

+# General course's notes:

+⚠️ PS: Most of the notes/comments are in the `.ts` files themselves, here my intention was to add some comments that were not related to specifics files.

-# TypeScript compiler and configuration:
+## TypeScript compiler and configuration:

 - use `--watch` or `-w` at the end of the compilation command on the command line so TS will automatically recompile everytime there is a change (e.g: `tsc file.ts --watch`), the downside is that we can only "watch" one file at a time with this method.